-Doctor of Philosophy dual title
+Doctor of Philosophy dual-title in biomedical imaging

 During the last ten years, a major effort has been undertaken at Wayne State University to provide a broad range of imaging related courses for all Schools on campus.
 Some years ago, a number of departments approved a special PhD curriculum focused on imaging by requiring 18 credits from the courses provide in the imaging specialty outline.
 Today, we are happy to offer the imaging specialization as a formal secondary degree focus in the dual degree program concept.
 This program will provide a major attraction to new graduate students and at the same time promote interdisciplinary research efforts bringing faculty across departments together.